Xin-20/e6691-2023spring-project-person_removal/utils/README.md

-This folder is for Utility functions.
+This folder is for utility functions.